0xFacet/FIPs/FIPS/fip-1.md

 #### 2\.
 Delayed Rate Response and Resulting Issuance Instability

 The current scheme updates the mint rate only after each fixed 10,000‑block window.
 Demand spikes within a window therefore enjoy an outdated rate until the window closes.
+This FIP addresses this by moving to 1,000-block periods and implementing dual-threshold adjustments.

 #### 3\.
 Gas Price‑Driven Volatility in Minting Costs

 Basing FCT output on data‑gas units exposes users to raw gas‑price swings.
-A single transaction’s mint could vary by an order of magnitude solely because of L1 network congestion, complicating economic planning.
+A single transaction's mint could vary by an order of magnitude solely because of L1 network congestion, complicating economic planning.

 ### Specification